Agriculture fruit farm business plan for starting your own farm

 The U.S. agriculture fruit farm industry produces millions of tons of grapes, apples, peaches, strawberries, pears, prunes, oranges, lemons, and other non-citrus and citrus fruits.
 The word ‘agriculture’ may evoke images of farmers with hoes working the fields, but the reality is the modern farm is high-tech in every way, from the planting and harvesting equipment to the software used to track crop production and maintain accounting records.

-The business plan for an agriculture fruit farm will discuss success factors like the use of technology to develop a business that has cutting-edge products, production and delivery processes.
+The fruit farm business plan will discuss success factors like the use of technology to develop a business that has cutting-edge products, production and delivery processes.
 Following are just some of the topics included in the final document.

 - Businesses merged or acquired and the synergy created in the new company